kourge/kvikk-fix/README.md

 # kvikk-fix

 A CLI tool for applying prettier to all TypeScript files in your project.
+It automatically reads your `tsconfig.json` from the current working directory, expands a list from that config file, and rewrites every file in that list.
 This tool runs in two modes:

-- Project mode, which automatically reads your `tsconfig.json` from the current working directory, expands a list from that config file, and rewrites every file in that list.
-This is activated by invoking `kvikk-fix`, with no arguments.
-- File mode, which rewrites every file provided as an argument.
-This is activated by invoking `kvikk-fix file1.ts and-so-forth.ts`.
+- Rewrite mode, which does what is described above.
+This is the default mode.
+- Check mode, a dry run which outputs which files would have been rewritten by prettier, but does not actually rewrite.
+This is enabled by supplying the `-l` or `--list-different` flag when invoking.
+One way to use this mode is to use it in a CI job to prevent unformatted code from being checked in.

 ## Stability